 Work backward to come up with reasonable due dates.
 Address your child’s questions as you create the schedule.

-Check in regularly to see how your child’s doing and if he’s on schedule.
-If he’s not, help him revise his plan.
+Check in regularly to see how your child is doing and if the project is on schedule.
+If not, help your child revise the plan.